dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="app/core/phone/phone.service.ts (skeleton)" path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.ts" region="classdef"></code-example>

-The `@Injectable` decorator will attach some dependency injection metadata to the class, letting Angular know about its dependencies.
+The `@Injectable` decorator is going to attach some dependency injection metadata to the class, letting Angular know about its dependencies.
 As described by the [Dependency Injection Guide][AioGuideDependencyInjection], this is a marker decorator you need to use for classes that have no other Angular decorators but still need to have their dependencies injected.

 In its constructor the class expects to get the `HttpClient` service.
-It will be injected to it and it is stored as a private field.
+It's going to be injected to it and it is stored as a private field.
 The service is then used in the two instance methods, one of which loads the list of all phones, and the other loads the details of a specified phone:

 <code-example header="app/core/phone/phone.service.ts" path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.ts" region="fullclass"></code-example>